Atlantic City, New Jersey: Local government

 Atlantic City is governed within the Faulkner Act (formally known as the Optional Municipal Charter Law) under the Mayor-Council system of municipal government (Plan D), implemented by direct petition effective as of July 1, 1982.
 The city is one of 71 municipalities (of the 564) statewide governed under this form.
-The governing body of Atlantic City is the Mayor and the City Council, all elected on a partisan basis to serve four-year terms of office as part of the November general election.
-The council is comprised of nine members, who are elected on a staggered basis, with one member from each of six wards and three serving at-large.
+The governing body of Atlantic City comprises the Mayor and the City Council, all elected on a partisan basis to serve four-year terms of office as part of the November general election.
+The council includes nine members, who are elected on a staggered basis, with one member from each of six wards and three serving at-large.
 The six ward seats are up for election together and the mayoral seat and the council at-large seats are up for vote together two years later.
 The City Council exercises the legislative power of the municipality for the purpose of holding Council meetings to introduce ordinances and resolutions to regulate City government.
 In addition, Council members review budgets submitted by the Mayor; provide for an annual audit of the city's accounts and financial transactions; organize standing committees and hold public hearings to address important issues which impact Atlantic City.
 Former Mayor Bob Levy created the Atlantic City Ethics Board in 2007, but the Board was dissolved two years later by vote of the Atlantic City Council.